 Congressionally Directed Medical Research Programs -- Vision Research Program -- Translational Research Award

-Successful applications to the FY20 VRP TRA should establish a clear path to transform a discovery into new drugs, devices, or clinical practice guidelines that are ready for definitive testing in clinical trials.
-It is expected that an Investigational New Drug (IND)/ Investigational Device Exemption (IDE) application will be submitted during or by the end of the period of performance.
+Successful applications to the FY21 VRP TRA should establish a clear path to transform a discovery into new drugs, devices, or clinical practice guidelines that are ready for definitive testing in clinical trials.
+It is expected that, if applicable, an Investigational New Drug (IND)/ Investigational Device Exemption (IDE) application will be submitted during or by the end of the period of performance.
+To facilitate the preparation for IND/IDE application, the investigative team should include at least one collaborator with expertise in the U.S. Food and Drug Administration (FDA) regulatory approval process.

 Areas of Interest

-To meet the intent of the award mechanism, applications to the FY20 VRP Translational Research Award (TRA) must address research in one or more of the following Focus Areas:
+To meet the intent of the award mechanism, applications to the FY21 VRP Translational Research Award (TRA) must address research in one or more of the following Focus Areas:

 - Eye injury or visual dysfunction as related to a military-relevant traumatic event.
 Examples of military-relevant trauma may include, but are not limited to: ○ Blast, penetrating, blunt, thermal, or chemical trauma ○ Trauma caused by directed energy weapons such as laser, high-power microwaves, and particle beams